Zhuinden/flowless/README.md

 ### Controlling UI
 Navigation only counts if it changes UI state.
 Because every app has different needs, Flow lets you plug in [your own logic](https://github.com/Zhuinden/flowless/blob/master/flow/src/main/java/flow/Dispatcher.java) for responding to navigation and updating your UI.

+The Dispatcher has the following tasks when a new state is set:
+- Inflate the new view with Flow's internal context using `LayoutInflater.from(context)`
+- Persist the current view
+- Restore state to new view
+- Optionally animate the two views
+- Remove the current view
+- Add the new view
+- Signal to Flow that the traversal is complete

 ### ~~Managing resources~~
 ~~Your app requires different resources when it's in different states; sometimes those resources are shared between states.
 Flow makes it easy to associate resources with keys so they're set up when needed and torn down (only) when they're not anymore.~~